speedyleion/speedyleion.github.io/_posts/2021-02-28-profiling-rust.markdown

 Working on my rust project, [win-git-status], I finally got to the point where I was walking the working tree and getting the file modification times.

-Initiall performance testing against the [llvm-project] on commit [0f9f0a40] was at ~6 seconds.
+Initial performance testing against the [llvm-project] on commit [0f9f0a40] was at ~6 seconds.
 This is no where near the 0.340 seconds I was getting from `git status`,
 [Efficientlly Walking File Directories in Rust]({% post_url 2021-02-13-walking-file-directories-in-rust %})